rscopes/react-scopes/readme.md

 ## rScopes What ?

-RS is a flexible, effective and easy to use state management system inspired by ReactJS methods.
+RS is a flexible, effective and easy to use state management system inspired by ReactJS methods.<br/>
+Quickly said, RS allow chaining, linking, and sequencing multiples redux-like stores while remaining in a serializable flux architecture.

+RS is semantically and operationally stable <br/>

+Let's be clear; stable in the sense that it does the work. <br/>
+That said, it need tests, then to be optimized, and of course, docs and examples. <br/>

 ## Why use rScopes ?